 Workers' compensation removes the ability of an injured worker to sue the employer in the event of an injury or illness.
 However, if the injury was caused by a third party—who is not an employer or a co-worker—a lawsuit could be filed against that person.
 An example of this would be a delivery driver who was injured in a car accident that resulted from another driver's negligence or recklessness during the normal scope of his or her duties.

-If you have suffered a work-related accident or illness and you were denied workers’ compensation coverage, talk to our experienced Bradenton personal injury attorneys as soon as possible.
-Your attorney can provide services, including:
+If you have suffered a work-related accident or illness and need help with workers' compensation coverage, talk to our experienced Bradenton workers' compensation attorneys as soon as possible.
+Your dedicated attorney can provide services, including:

-- Ensuring that an appeal is filed properly, within the correct jurisdiction and required time limit.
+- Ensuring that an appeal is filed properly, in the correct jurisdiction, and within the required time limit.

 - Gathering evidence that could help prove your claim.